ImageImage

 The life-size bronze sculpture of Stowe and the children was installed outside the park’s restored 128-year-old St. Joseph’s Mission Schoolhouse for African American Children at the historical Park.
 It was once where the children of former slaves were educated by Catholic nuns when it was first built in the nearby village of Loretto.

 Artist Brenda Councill began the piece as a clay sculpture last winter.
-It was then cast at Carolina Bronze in North Carolina before shipment to Jacksonville last week.
-As she watched Carolina Bronze’s Nichole and Adam Kennedy do the final fettling of the sculpture on Friday, Councill said she is thrilled that this piece of history will be officially dedicated at 3 p.m.
-Sunday at the park at 11964 Mandarin Road.
+It was then cast at Carolina Bronze in North Carolina before shipment to Jacksonville this week.
+As she watched Carolina Bronze’s Nichole and Adam Kennedy do the final fettling of the sculpture on Friday, Councill said she is thrilled that this piece of history will be officially dedicated at 3 p.m. on Sunday, Nov.
+17, at the park at 11964 Mandarin Road.

 Still wrapped in padding and plastic to protect the work on its trip to Jacksonville, only some of Stowe’s voluminous skirt was visible as the Kennedys carefully installed it on the bench.